 Overview of Sleep

 Sleep is necessary for survival and good health, but why sleep is needed and exactly how it benefits people are not fully understood.
 One of sleep's benefits is its restorative effect on people's ability to function normally during the daytime.
-Sleep may be restorative because during sleep, the body removes a toxic protein called beta-amyloid (a waste product of the brain's normal activity) from the brain.
-When this protein accumulates, it interferes with the brain's functioning.

 Individual requirements for sleep vary widely, usually from 6 to 10 hours every day.
 Most people sleep at night.
 However, many people must sleep during the day to accommodate work schedules—a situation that can lead to sleep disorders.